Mohammad Abu Yusuf: Managerial career

 After gaining experience while coaching Jurain Sporting, Yusuf was appointed as the assistant coach of Samir Shaker at Abahani.
 In 1995, he was appointed as the head coach of Mohammedan SC.
 Yusuf, guided Mohammedan to the DMFA Cup and Federation Cup, however, was replaced by Nigerian coach Kadiri Ikhana before the league season began.
 Nonetheless, after losing eight points in the first four league games, Yusuf was reappointed as head coach.
-Mohammedan finished runners-up to Muktijoddha SKC in the championship playoff, after their star players Motiur Rahman Munna and Kaiser Hamid suffered season ending injuries.
+Mohammedan finished runners-up to Dhaka Abahani in the championship playoff, after their star players Monwar Hossain Munna and Kaiser Hamid were suffering from injuries.

 In 1996 and 1999, under his coaching, Victoria SC were promoted from the First Division League to the Premier Division League.
 Yusuf took charge of Abahani the following year, and won the Federation Cup for the second time in his managerial career.
 In 1998, he managed the Bangladesh national team during two friendly matches which ended in draws against middle-eastern giants Qatar and their U23 team.
-He also guided Chittagong Abahani to their maiden semi-final appearance at the 2001–02 National Football Championship.
-Yusuf coached Bangladesh U20 at the 2004 AFC Youth Championship qualifiers, as his team missed out on qualification on goal difference.
+He also guided Chittagong Abahani to their maiden semi-final appearance at the 2001–02 National Football League.
+Yusuf coached Bangladesh U19 at the 2004 AFC Youth Championship qualifiers, as his team missed out on qualification on goal difference.

 On 3 October 2004, Yusuf signed a one-year contract with Sheikh Russel KC and guided them to fifth position in the league, playing in an unorthodox 5-3-2 formation.
 In 2007, he joined Muktijoddha SKC, which became his first Bangladesh Premier League team.
 However, his stay at there was cut short as Yusuf had a row with senior players, who were ignored by the coach due to lack of fitness.
 Yusuf later coached Bangladesh U23 at the 2008 Summer Olympics qualifiers, where his team lost 1–3 on aggregate to Hong Kong U23.